raisemarketplace/ground-control/README.md

 - [ ] Add to microclient-reference-app
 - [ ] Rename repo to async-nested-redux
 - [ ] Open source?
+- [ ] KNOWN BUG: Redux-DevTools reruns all actions on @@INIT, which runs with store.replaceReducer.
+Not a big deal but, if using combineReducers etc, could give warning about unexpected keys.

 ### Problems...